 - Casein (from milk) is the binder in milk paints

-- Linseed oil is the binder in natural linseed oil based paints (like Allback)
+- Linseed oil is the binder in natural linseed oil-based paints (like Allback)

 In terms of which brands are definitely free of natural rubber latex, I’m reporting below on what I’ve heard back from each company.
 The information is only as accurate as what the company reps told me in their emails.
-Be sure to double check if you need to go to great extents to avoid natural latex.
+Be sure to double-check if you need to go to great extents to avoid natural latex.

 This post contains affiliate links.
 Upon purchase, I make a small commission at no extra cost to you.

 An ECOS Paint rep said in an email that their paint does not contain natural latex.
 This is the top pick for zero-VOC paint among the chemically sensitive.
 Their Declare Label for this 100% acrylic paint lists the ingredients.
-Buy it online!
+Buy it online.

 The Zinsser site says “Paint and Latex Allergies: Latex allergies are to natural latex proteins, and it is to the natural proteins to which latex allergies are relevant.
-Latex paint isn’t derived from plant materials but are made from synthetic resins, and therefore persons with a latex allergy are at no increased risk from being exposed to latex paint.”
+Latex paint isn’t derived from plant materials but is made from synthetic resins, and therefore persons with a latex allergy are at no increased risk from being exposed to latex paint.”

 Kiem Interior Wall Paint